-To know how much carbohydrate you eat, you need to be clear about which foods are primarily carbohydrate and which contain enough carbs that they require counting.
+To know how many carbohydrates you eat, you need to be clear about which foods are primarily carbohydrates and which contain enough carbs that they require counting.

 - grains (breads, pasta, cereals)